 - Recognize the context, rationale, and results of individual operations across the pharma supply chain.

-- Develop skills in specific therapeutic areas (TAs) pertaining to the company, to help with CI data collection.
+- Develop skills in specific therapeutic areas (TAs) pertaining to the company, to help with pharma competitive intelligence data collection.

 2. Systematic data gathering